 Strategy 4 - General internet search

-After you've found a dataset that you think might be useful to you, make sure that you assess it for relevance and quality to ensure that you don't waste time trying to analyse data that doesn't meet your needs.
+After you've found a dataset that you think might be useful to you, make sure that you assess it for relevance and quality (understandability/usability and trustworthiness) to ensure that you don't waste time trying to analyse data that doesn't meet your needs.

 Use the metadata associated with the dataset to make sure that it meets all of the criteria that you established before you started searching.
 Double check that: